geraldzakwan/geraldzakwan.github.io/README.md

 4. Hit the `"Klik disini untuk memulai"` button and you will be prompted to answer the generated questions

-5. At the end of the session, you will be assigned a score based on how you perform.
-Have fun :)
+5. At the end of the session, you will be assigned a score based on how you perform, have fun :)

 # Notes